-Watch: Philadelphia Antifa Rioters Attack Car with Dog Inside
+Watch: Philadelphia Rioters Attack Car with Dog Inside

-Violent far-left Antifa rioters attacked a car with a terrified dog inside in Philadelphia on Saturday, causing the driver to flee before an onslaught of abuse, threats, and thrown rocks.
+Violent far-left rioters attacked a car with a terrified dog inside in Philadelphia on Saturday, causing the driver to flee before an onslaught of abuse, threats, and thrown rocks.

 Journalist Andy Ngo recorded the incident.
 He published vision on Twitter and added: “Antifa black bloc militants smash up a car that has a dog in the back.
 Far-left rioters gathered today to oppose a right-wing event at Clark Park.”